pay off debt

 How You Can Conquer Your Debt And Pay It Off

-Evaluate Your Credit Report
+1. Evaluate Your Credit Report

-Create A Budget
+2. Create A Budget

 You need to create a budget that allows you to live below your means.
 Once you do this, you will have more room to spend money on paying off your debt.
-Ideally, you can devote up to one-fifth of your paycheck towards paying off your debt.
+Ideally, you can devote up to one-fifth of your paycheck toward paying off your debt.
 However, this will vary depending on your specific financial situation.

-Snowball Method
+3. Snowball Method

-The snowball method is when you focus on the balance of each of your credit accounts.
+The snowball method is when you focus on the balance of your credit accounts.
 You start by focusing on paying off the smallest balance first.
 Meanwhile, you make the minimum payments on the rest of your accounts to stop them from growing in interest.

-Avalanche Method
+4. Avalanche Method

 In this method, you focus on paying off the debt you owe that has the highest interest rate.
 While you do this, you make minimum payments towards the other debt.
 Once you have paid off the highest interest rate debt, you move on to the debt with the second-highest rate and proceed down the line as such.